 In addition to the repertoire listed for your instrument, prepare to perform all of the articulation and phrase studies from the table below.

-Incoming new students as well as all returning students must play an audition.
+New incoming students as well as all returning students must play an audition.
 Orchestra seating will be based on this audition.
 If you are not familiar with some of the repertoire, please make sure you listen to the pieces and know how they go.
-Every year there are a few students who play excerpts at either half or 2x the tempo—a clear indication for insufficient preparation.
+(Every year there tend to be a few students who play excerpts at either half or 2x their tempo—a clear indication of insufficient preparation.)

 Not everyone wanting to enroll in chamber music will be able to.
 There is limited enrollment—based on audition.

-Additionally, there is a second orchestra (mostly for non-majors) that rehearses one day per week in the evenings.
-Some majors who do not make the cut for the Symphony Orchestra may be rotated into this ensemble for a semester in order to receive their large ensemble credit.
-Music majors who play in this group can also gain leadership experience in principal seats.
+Also, there will be Beach Orchestra again this year (mostly for non-majors) that rehearses one day per week in the evenings.
+There in an opportunity for music majors to play in this group as well and gain leadership experience in principal seats.
+Some majors who do not make the cut for the Symphony Orchestra may be rotated into this ensemble for a semester and receive their large ensemble credit

 Solo piece about 3 min. (sonata, concerto excerpt, etude)